pkimber/old-docs-migrated-to-gitlab/source/fabric-release.rst

   Don't forget to commit your code to the version control system after running this task

-Click here for :doc:`deploy` instructions...
+Click here for :doc:`fabric-deploy` instructions...

 To check the contents of the release: